Clinical Signs and Symptoms

 The clinical signs and symptoms of gallstones depend upon various factors.
 The signs and symptoms are separated into two categories: prominent or asymptomatic.
 People are usually unaware of gallstones in the gallbladder, and it typically reflects the asymptomatic condition.

-In the symptomatic state, people have severe painful experiences.
+a.
+Pain in the Abdominal Cavity – In the symptomatic state, people have severe painful experiences.
 They experience intense pain in their abdominal cavity.
-This pain may prolong form several minutes to several hours.
+This pain may prolong from several minutes to several hours.
 This painful experience may turn into a sudden headache which is followed by nausea, vomiting, and digestive problems.

-The size of gallstone depends upon the clinical health condition and age of the patient.
+b.
+Size – The size of a gallstone depends upon the clinical health condition and age of the patient.
 Generally, the size of gallstone ranges from a small particle to a wheat grain or kidney bean.
 Several factors depend upon the growth of gallstones.
 It has been noted that in certain individuals the gallstones have shown rapid progression as compared to other individuals.

-There are various causes of gallstones such as if the digestive fluid contains a high concentration of cholesterol.
-As a clinical condition, the liver secretes elevated amount of digestive fluid which is rich in cholesterol and the digestive fluid, bile is not capable of dissolving it.
+c.
+Causes – There are various causes of gallstones such as if the digestive fluid contains a high concentration of cholesterol.
+As a clinical condition, the liver secretes an elevated amount of digestive fluid which is rich in cholesterol and the digestive fluid, bile is not capable of dissolving it.

 Types of Gallstones

-The cholesterol gallstone is one of the most common types of gallstone found in the gallbladder.
+Cholesterol gallstone is one of the most common types of gallstone found in the gallbladder.
 The appearance of cholesterol gallstone is yellowish in color.
-These types of gallstones are mainly composed of non-dissolved cholesterol in its chemical composition.
+These types of gallstones are mainly composed of non-dissolved cholesterol in their chemical composition.

 The pigment gallstone is the second common type of gallstone formed in the gallbladder.
 The physical appearance of pigment gallstone is dark brown in color.
 In several cases when patients have elevated amounts of bilirubin, the gallstones are black in color.